Blog

 Do microgreens regrow after cutting?

-Most don’t — radish, mustard, broccoli and sunflower are “cut and come again” only for a small second flush at best, so it’s easiest to simply resow.
-Peas are the exception and often give a decent second harvest.
-The good news: because they’re so fast, you can just start a new tray each week for a continuous supply.
+Mostly no, radish, mustard, broccoli and sunflower give little or nothing after cutting, so it’s easiest to resow.
+Peas are the exception.
+Since they grow so fast, just start a fresh tray each week for a steady supply.

 Frequently asked questions